Optional Practical Training (OPT)

 Pre-completion OPT is work authorization granted before the completion of a degree and may be authorized part-time (up to 20 hours per week) during semesters of required study, and full-time during break periods (summer or winter vacation).
 Students must maintain full-time enrollment during Pre-Completion OPT.
 Any OPT time authorized before the student's program completion will be subtracted from the total 12 months of OPT available.
 Part-time Pre-Completion OPT time will be subtracted at half the rate.

-Pre-Completion OPT may be difficult to obtain in a timely manner.
+Pre-Completion OPT may be difficult to obtain promptly.
 Please speak with your ISSO Advisor if you are interested in applying for Pre-Completion OPT.

 Post-Completion OPT Process